zeropsio/recipe-proxydb/README.md

-# recipe-proxydb
+# DBPROXY

-Demonstration of using ProxySQL to access MariaDB in Zerops
+Demonstration of using ProxySQL to access MariaDB in Zerops.